pedraal/releam/README.md

 - prepend the changelog to your `CHANGELOG.md` (if it's missing it will create it)
 - create a release commit and a new tag
 - if your repository host is supported, it will print a link to your terminal to create a new release (currently only github is supported)

+To force a bump type, you can use `--major`, `--minor`, and `--patch` flags.
+You can also push git release commit and new tag automatically with the `--push` flag.

 If you have specific requirements, this package exposes all its internal function for you to build your custom release script.